direnakkoc/gryffindor/README.md

 # Gryffindor Module Camera

 ------------------------------------------------------------------------------------------------------------------------------------------
-**It project is using Module Camera.
+**-It project is using Module Camera.
 The design is based on the movie Harry Potter.**
-**The layout consist in four pages on javascript.
+**-The layout consist in four pages on javascript.
 The root/ index has three buttons. it allowed the user choose three options:**

 1. About us (Information about the team)
 2. Take a photo (Module Camera)